sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Component/_index.md

 ---
-title: "Central Component"
+title: "Central Component - TO BE MOVED TO THE ARCHITECTURE"
 linkTitle: "Central Component"
-weight: 10
+weight: 100
 description: >
   The Central Component of the Science Mesh project.
 ---